zephinzer/docker-image-alpine-node-internal-use-example/README.md

 By supported, it means tested/automated!

 ### Node
 This Docker image supports only the LTS versions and the `latest` version.
+This means only `argon`, `boron` and `carbon` are supported as of now.

 ### Yarn
 This Docker image installs the latest Yarn version at build time.

 ### Project Types
+This image also runs tests on the Docker image to make sure that dependencies can be successfully installed.
+The following are project types with tests you can find in the `./test` folder.

 #### React
-Tests found in `./test/react` and covers:
+Tests are found in `./test/react` and covers:

 - latest-argon
+- latest-boron
+- latest-carbon

 ## Usage
 Pull the image from DockerHub specifying the approrpriate version: